SFDO-Community-Sprints/engagementplans/README.md

 ### Use Case - Fundraisers

-Clearly this isn’t Service Cloud, but task assignment criteria are important to roles and orgs across the ecosystem.
 In my role as a fundraising director,
 I want to assign tasks to a range of people related to the opportunity or account So that the users who would be involved in a solicitation are assigned automatically.